SpiceJet’s Delhi-Dubai flight diverted to Karachi due to fuel indicator malfunction | Business

 Therefore, the plane was diverted to Karachi, they noted.
 When an inspection was done at the Karachi airport, no visual leak was observed from the left tank, they added.

-An official of Pakistan Civil Aviation Authority (PCCA) confirmed that the SpiceJet aircraft has made an emergency landing at the Karachi airport after developing a technical fault after it left New Delhi for Dubai.

 "The pilot of flight no SG 11 contacted the control tower while flying over Pakistan airspace and said the aircraft had developed some technical fault.
 He requested an emergency landing.
-He was given permission to land on humanitarian grounds," the PCAA official confirmed.
+He was permitted land on humanitarian grounds," the PCAA official confirmed.

 He said there were around 100 passengers on the flight.
-Meanwhile, SpiceJet has sent an aircraft from Mumbai to Karachi to bring back these passengers, who are currently in the transit lounge.
 In a statement on Tuesday, SpiceJet earlier said, "On July 5, 2022, SpiceJet B737 aircraft operating flight SG-11 (Delhi-Dubai) was diverted to Karachi due to an indicator light malfunctioning.
 The aircraft landed safely at Karachi and passengers were safely disembarked.'' ''No emergency was declared and the aircraft made a normal landing.
 There was no earlier report of any malfunction with the aircraft,'' it mentioned.

 Passengers have been served refreshments, it said, adding that a replacement aircraft is being sent to Karachi that will take the passengers to Dubai.